-Justification of accuracy of results:

-Figure ?? also shows the relationship of (3.5) due to increasing force with mass and correctly shows that static is greater than rolling coefficient but not accurate data.
+Figure {3.2} also shows the relationship of (3.5) due to increasing force with mass and correctly shows that static is greater than rolling coefficient but not accurate data.
 Since the measurement of friction coefficient on the ramp is generally inaccurate shown by difference between 0.064 and 0.14, so the flat friction coefficient of static will be used instead.
 And the rolling coefficient will be used as it only has a difference of 3.5% from flat rolling coefficient of friction.
 In theory, the estimation of the flat friction coefficient is more accurate as results have a direct relation with friction coefficient (3.2) and the buggy was tested on the same surface on incline as the flat so the friction coefficients should be the same.

 Required torque: flat and slopes